A new collaborative initiative to support ICT workers back into employment is launched today (29 September 2020.

-The programme will support participants in every aspect of their return back into employment within a local authority, including the opportunity to personally develop, building their professional network right through to interview preparation.
+It will support participants in every aspect of their return back into employment within a local authority; including the opportunity to personally develop, building their professional network and right through to interview preparation.

-“It is crucial therefore that we support these individuals to rediscover and enhance their skills and nurture them to become the future talent pipeline for local government.
+“It is crucial that we support these individuals to rediscover and enhance their skills.
+And nurture them to become the future talent pipeline for local government.
 This is the opportunity to close that gap”.

-Nadira added: “We only have to look at what has happened since March through the impact of the pandemic to see how much the environment has changed, so anyone thinking of returning to work from time away may feel even less confident to do so.
+“We only have to look at what has happened since March, through the impact of the pandemic, to see how much the environment has changed.
+So anyone thinking of returning to work from time away may feel even less confident to do so.

-Through close working and on-going collaboration with the LGA, we will address this challenge and take candidates through structured training and development that will set them up for a successful return to work”.
+Through close working and on-going collaboration with the LGA, we will address this challenge.
+We will take candidates through structured training and development that will set them up for a successful return to work”.